ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ## Sum-Up and Where Next?

-OCaml has many features, and these may be its Big Five ones:
+OCaml has many features, and this may be the most important one:

+1. Values and Definitions
 1. Type-Inference
+1. Functions
-2. Variant Types and Pattern Matching
+1. Variant Types and Pattern Matching
-3. Lists
+1. Lists
-4. Values and Definitions
-5. Functions

 To become a proficient OCaml developer, make sure to master them.

-Next tutorial: [How to Write an OCaml Project](/docs/how-to-write-an-ocaml-project).
-In this tutorial, OCaml was used interactively, and it shows how to write OCaml files, how to compile them, and how to kickstart a project.
+In this tutorial, OCaml was used interactively.
+The next tutorial: [How to Write an OCaml Project](/docs/how-to-write-an-ocaml-project), shows how to write OCaml files, how to compile them, and how to kickstart a project.